 integration domain allows to navigate and to execute the query plan within the resource databases.
 An extractor module collects elements from different target webs and unify them as a whole object in a single page.
 The proposed framework is tested to find specific information e.g., information on Alzheimer's disease, from public domain biology resources, such as, Protein Data Bank, Genome Data Bank, Online Mendalian Inheritance in Man and local database.
 Finally, the thesis proposes further propositions and plans for future work.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to School of Computing Science, Middlesex University in partial fulfillment of the requirements for the degree of Ph.D.|

-|Research Areas:||A. > School of Science and Technology > Computer and Communications Engineering|
+|Research Areas:||A. > School of Science and Technology > Computer Science|

 |Date Deposited:||27 Sep 2010 12:24|